Fort Drum firefighters rescue deer from Black River

-WATERTOWN — Two Fort Drum firefighters rescued a whitetail deer stranded in the icy Black River waters earlier this week.
+WATERTOWN — Two Fort Drum firefighters rescued a whitetail deer stranded in the icy Black River waters over the weekend.

 Firefighters from Fire Station 2 and 3 responded to a call from a community member on Saturday afternoon near the area of Range 8.